Jon Hamm as Don Draper, Madison Avenue ad man with a crumbling personal life

-Don dresses comfortably but not unfashionably for what was to be a lazy afternoon around the house.
-Double points for wearing fall colors during the fall.
+Don Draper dresses comfortably but not unfashionably for what was to be a laidback fall afternoon around the house.

-- White dress shirt with a moderate spread point collar, breast pocket, and barrel button cuffs
+- White cotton shirt with a semi-spread collar, front placket, breast pocket, and barrel button cuffs

 - Light brown checked flat front slacks with belt loops, on-seam side pockets, jetted rear pockets, and plain-hemmed bottoms

-- Dark brown thin leather belt with small square gold buckle
+- Dark brown thin leather belt with gold rectangular buckle

 - Jaeger-LeCoultre Reverso Classique wristwatch with a rectangular yellow gold case and brown alligator leather strap